root3nl/SupportApp/README.md

 > Both Support App Extensions have other preference keys `ExtensionValueA` and `ExtensionValueB` but those keys are meant to be dynamically set and changed by a script or command, not by MDM.
 Once set, the default placeholder will disappear and show the output from the preference keys.

 #### How to populate Support App Extensions
 Support App Extensions must be populated by setting the value in a preference key within the preference domain `nl.root3.support`.
-This can be achieved by running custom scripts from your MDM solution or using the `OnAppearAction` combined with SupportHelper.
+This can be achieved by running custom scripts from your MDM solution or using the `OnAppearAction` key.
 This last option will allow you to update the Support App Extension values every time the Support App popover appears by running the script.

 * Create a custom script and populate the desired value by running the following command: `sudo defaults write /Library/Preferences/nl.root3.support.plist ExtensionValueA -string "OUTPUT_VALUE_HERE"`
 * Add the following command to show a placeholder while getting the value: `sudo defaults write /Library/Preferences/nl.root3.support.plist ExtensionValueA -string "KeyPlaceholder"`